 It is usual to take three months off work after a transplant, you should discuss with your doctor .You should avoid any work which involves a lot of exposure to people with infections, or heavy lifting that might put direct pressure on the transplanted kidney.

-Diet Diet can be relaxed after a transplant, but not usually straight away!
-Keep checking blood results, as it is common to have high potassium levels for a few weeks after a transplant.
-Weight gain occurs in most transplant patients, as it is common to be underweight on dialysis.
-However, it is important to watch what you eat as you may have increased risk of weight gain after transplant.
+Diet: Diet can be relaxed after a transplant, but not usually straight away!
+However, it is important to watch what you eat as you may have an increased risk of weight gain after transplant.

-Fluid Restriction Fluid restrictions are usually not needed after a transplant.
-Make sure you know how much your fluid intake should be sometimes the transplanted kidney makes too much urine, so drinking large amounts of fluid is needed.
+Fluid restrictions are usually not needed after a transplant.
+Make sure you know how much your fluid intake should be.
+Sometimes the transplanted kidney makes too much urine, so drinking large amounts of fluid is needed.

 How long does a transplant last?